All new Transit routes start Sept. 2

 - MacEwan Downtown Campus - Route 401, 411 and 413

 - Other Edmonton schools - use a combination of Strathcona County Transit and Edmonton Transit.

-Qualifying post-secondary students are provided a U-Pass through their schools, all other post-secondary students must purchase monthly post-seondary student passes.
-Post-secondary student passes are only available at the Sherwood Park Transit Centre and Strathcona Station.
+Qualifying post-secondary students are provided a U-Pass through their schools, all other post-secondary students must purchase monthly post-secondary student passes.
+Post-secondary student passes are only available at the Bethel Transit Terminal and Ordze Transit Centre.
 Valid Student ID or acceptance letter required.
 Commuter student passes are available for other students.

 Remember your bus pass!

 All students using Strathcona County Transit must show a valid Strathcona County Transit bus pass, ticket, transfer or cash each time they ride the bus.
 Students who do not have a valid pass, ticket, transfer or cash will not be permitted on the bus.